-The Nigeria’s Consumer price Index (CPI) which measures inflation increased by 11.02% (year-on-year) in August 2019.
-This is 0.06% points lower than the rate recorded in July 2019 (11.08 %).
+The Nigeria’s Consumer price Index (CPI) which measures inflation, increased by 11.98% (year-on-year) in December 2019.
+This is 0.54% points higher than the rate recorded in December 2018 (11.44 %).

 The CPI takes into account the average change over time in prices of goods and services consumed by people for day-to-day living.